etabucol/networkDiagram-JS/README.md

 # networkDiagram-JS
-Simple network diagram builder using GoJS
+A simple network diagram builder using GoJS